Product May Have Been Discontinued

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-Judging by its ingredients alone, Dogswell Dog Food appears to be an above-average kibble.
+Judging by its ingredients alone, Dogswell Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.